Biarity/DiscourseSso/README.md

 Based on the [official implementation](https://meta.discourse.org/t/using-discourse-as-a-sso-provider/32974), written in ASP.NET Core, but you needn't touch the code, everything is setup using [configuration](#configuration).
 This means you can use this regardless of your tech stack.

-Using this will alow you to share your discourse userbase with your websites!
+Using this will allow you to share your discourse userbase with your websites!

 # Usage
 1. [Build](https://docs.microsoft.com/en-us/dotnet/articles/core/deploying/) the project for your target OS (probably ubuntu)
 2. Add your [configuration](#configuration) to `appsettings.json`
 3. In your Discourse app, go to settings -> login -> and set `enable sso provider` to true, also enter the `sso secret`
-4. Thats it!
+4. That's it!
 Perform `GET api/auth/login` to get a [JWT contining user data](#token)! (the user will be prompted to log in if not already logged in)

 Ideally your JS client would make that request then store the JWT and use it in the authorization header when querying your APIs, once the JWT experies it would make that request again to get another JWT and so on.